The Spanish democracy no longer needs revolutionary Almodovar to prop it up. And

 country.
 The intense romance during the days of La Movida between

-Almodovar and Madrid has degenerated to a marriage of
+Almodovar and Madrid has degenerated into a marriage of

 convenience.
 He’s now at the Cannes Film